mjf1406/worksheet-generators/README.md

 2025/01/02

+- UI: removed achievement inputs when creating a new redemption item or behavior
 - UI: users can now bulk send emails to all students their dashboards
 - PAGE: Student Dashboard == added achievements that work by pulling thresholds from `ACHIEVEMENTS` in `constants.ts`.
 These achievements are applied to all behaviors and redemption items.
 Will add to settings in the future so they are adjustable.